JamesCalingo/giftstar-alpha/README.md

-# Gifts in the Gazebo
+# Giftstar

-An app that lets users view, manage, and update gift lists/registries for events such as weddings and baby showers.
+An app that lets users view, manage, and update gift lists for things such as weddings, baby showers, birthdays, and more.

 # Services

 By creating an account with an email address, a user can create a registry for a wedding, baby shower, or some other event.

+# Technologies Used

+- React
+- SweetAlert2
+- React-Toastify
+- Sequelize/MySQL

 --